Noun Phrases

 Noun Modifiers

-Noun (pre)modifiers are optional nouns that modify another noun.
-They function similarly to an adjective.
+Noun (pre)modifiers are optional words that come before a noun and modify its meaning.
+These modifiers function similarly to adjectives by providing additional information about the noun.
 Take a look at some examples:

 I love mushroom soup, but she's making chicken soup.